droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>He is mounted upon his fiery steed, which hovers nearly ten feet off of the ground above you.
 His cloak whips gently in the chill air, and a small, contemplative smile curves his lips as he turns a small object over in his hand.
 "Ludmilla was always one to put on a show."</p>
 </div>

-The thirteen figures around the statue’s base are thirteen **druid naturalists.** The four figures protecting them are two **druid assailants** and two **berserkers.** The woman is Ludmilla Vilisevic, one of Strahd’s vampiric brides.
+The thirteen figures around the statue’s base are thirteen **druid naturalists.** The four figures protecting them are two **druid assailants** and two **berserkers (use [Elite Minotaur Hunter](https://2e.aonprd.com/NPCs.aspx?ID=3099) statblock but give it Reactive Strike feature and make it Medium or leave it as Large if you go Mythic).** The woman is Ludmilla Vilisevic, one of Strahd’s vampiric brides.

+> [!combat]- **Mythic Adjustment**
+>  I suggest making all druids Mythic, so party has enough Mythic point for Ludmilla fight.

 > [!combat]- **Balancing the Ritual’s Guards**
 > The combat encounter with the **druid assailants** and **berserkers** (see [[Arc J - The Stolen Gem#J5c.
-The Ritual Begins|The Ritual Begins]] below) is a **bruising** combat encounter against a party of five 5th-level players, one CR 1 ally (Ireena Kolyana), and one CR 2 ally (Muriel Vinshaw), and will consume approximately 35% of their total maximum hit points.
+The Ritual Begins|The Ritual Begins]] below) is a **Severe** combat encounter against a party of four 6th-level players, one Level 4 ally (Ireena Kolyana), and one Level 5 ally (Muriel Vinshaw).
 For parties of smaller or larger sizes, modify the encounter as follows:
 >
 > * ***Three Players.*** Reduce the number of druid assailants to one.
-> * ***Five Players.*** Reduce the number of berserkers to one.
+> * ***Five Players.*** Increase the number of druid assailants to three.
-> * ***Six Players.*** Increase the number of berserkers to three.
+> * ***Six Players.*** Increase the number of berserkers and druid assailants to three.

-A player who succeeds on a DC 14 Wisdom (Perception) check notices that the object in Strahd’s hand is an old, yet well-carved wooden chess piece: a pawn.
+A player who succeeds on a DC 24 Perception check notices that the object in Strahd’s hand is an old, yet well-carved wooden chess piece: a pawn.
 ## J5b.
 Ludmilla's Challenge
 Shortly after the players enter the circle, any players still looking at the circle of chanting druids see Ludmilla turn, notice them, and vanish in a curl of mist.
 She then reappears before the players in similar fashion, standing just thirty feet away.